kruize/autotune/tests/scripts/recommendation_tests/Recommendation_tests.md

 # **Kruize Recommendation API Tests**

 Kruize Recommendation API tests validate the behavior of the new [Kruize Recommendations API v1.0](./../../../design/MonitoringModeAPI.md) using various positive and negative scenarios.
-These tests are developed using pytest framework and are applicable to both local and remote monitoring modes.
+These tests are developed using pytest framework and support both **Remote Monitoring** and **Local Monitoring** modes with proper test categorization.

 ## Overview